 How does your child feel about starting school?
 Excited, nervous, or worried about something?

 Ask questions about your child’s thoughts and feelings.
 What is your child thinking about?
 How does it feel to start school?
 Is your child excited about or looking forward to something in particular about going to school?
-Are there anything your child is concerned about?
+Are there things your child is concerned about?

 It is of utmost importance that you really listen, and take your child’s thoughts and feelings seriously.